ShawnnnLiu/Robust-NeRF/README.md

 Then open:

 - **`notebooks/explore_data.ipynb`**
-  - Inspect sample RGB frames.
+  - Displays a few sample RGB frames from the lego scene.
-  - Visualize the distribution of camera poses.
+  - Visualizes the distribution of camera poses in 3D.
 - **`notebooks/visualize_noise_effects.ipynb`**
   - Load camera transforms.
   - Apply simple Gaussian noise to extrinsics.